Surface Duo 2: All the rumored features for Microsoft's new foldable

-Microsoft's annual Surface event is happening this Wednesday (here's how to watch the event live), where it's expected to launch a bevy of refreshed hardware products ranging from Surface Pro 8 to the Surface Book and a next-gen version of the Surface Duo.
+Microsoft's annual Surface event is happening tomorrow (here's how to watch the event live), when it's expected to launch a bevy of refreshed hardware products ranging from Surface Pro 8 to the Surface Book and a next-gen version of the Surface Duo.
 If you remember, the launch of the Surface Duo marked the software giant's re-entry into the competitive hardware category.

 Last year's Surface Duo was essentially a first-gen experiment -- a phone CNET couldn't recommend buying unless perhaps you were a highly curious individual with deep pockets.
 The first-gen device took the form of a two-screened Android device (yes, Android) joined together with a hinge that allows it to open up like a book.
 Microsoft says the two screens are designed for productivity.
 In reality, the experience was decidedly different, and it left CNET's Scott Stein yearning for his "comfy old phone" back.